 There’s no denying it.
-Drums are large and expensive.
+Drums are large, loud and expensive.
 But we love them!
 Acoustic drums are great and so are electronic kits.
 There are countless set ups and finishes to choose from, the possibilities are endless.
 There are always new bells and whistles (literally!) to add to your kit.
-But the cost of an electronic or acoustic kit can range from just a few hundred dollars, to tens of thousands of dollars.

 The drummer’s sacrifice

 You sacrifice a lot to be a drummer, and chances are people around you sacrifice too.
 Not only do you sacrifice the amount of time it takes to learn to play the drums, but also you sacrifice a lot of money to invest in a good kit with hardware, cymbals and pedals.
 Then you sacrifice the space you need to house your kit – whether it’s in your home, or in a rehearsal space.
 The people around you also make sacrifices regarding noise intrusions so you can continue to play.
 Every drummer has endured countless hours of negotiating, soundproofing, compromising and making decisions on everything from where you live, to what car you drive all in an effort to keep playing the drums.

 The perfect solution to all the “What ifs?”

 - What if you’re just starting out and aren’t sure if you want to make the investment in a full acoustic or electronic drum kit?

 - What if you just don’t have the extra money to have a rehearsal space to practice in and you want to keep your chops up?

 - What if you live somewhere that makes transporting drums to shows and rehearsals costly and difficult?